darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 The following controls are provided for the "embedded metadata" correction method only:

 use latest algorithm
 : This control appears for images using an older version of the "embedded metadata" correction algorithm.
-Check this box to irreversably change to the newer algorithm.
+Check this box to irreversibly change to the newer algorithm.

 The following controls can be revealed by clicking the "fine tuning" button: